SgfdDttt/sd201/README.md

 The predicted KB should contain one triple per line, in the format `<subject> <relation> <object>`.
 Look at reference DBpedia files (under `dbpedia/cleaned/`) if in doubt about the format.
 The output of the eval script is precision, recall and F1 score, for two settings:

 - Exact match.
-Here, a predicted triple if counted as correct if it exactly matches a triple in the reference KB.
+Here, a predicted triple is counted as correct if it exactly matches a triple in the reference KB.
 This is a very strict metric.

 - Soft match.
 This computes a similarity score for each pair of (predicted\_triple, reference\_triple).
 On that basis,